UBC-DSCI/dsci-310-student/tutorials/tutorial-3.md

 # Tutorial 3

-**Tip:** You can check your team number and group members in the people tab on Canvas: https://canvas.ubc.ca/courses/89629/groups#tab-46672
+**Tip:** You can check your team number and teammates in the people tab on Canvas: https://canvas.ubc.ca/courses/89629/groups#tab-46672

 ## Part 1: (30 min) Draft a team work contract